liyanage/lldb_utilities/README.md

     ln -s ~/git/lldb_utilities/lldbinit ~/.lldbinit

 Launch Xcode, run your target, drop into LLDB and try out the commands as shown below.

-# Usage

-## Help

-Below is a list of the commands that are currently available.
-You can issue

-    command script list

-to see a list.
-For each command, you can get help with LLDB’s `help` command, for example:

-    help poc

-## Options

-Some commands have option switches.
-You can shorten these as long as the shortened version is unambiguous, for example you can shorten

-    dump_nsdata -reveal -clipboard foo

-to

-    dump_nsdata -r -c foo

-## Whitespace and Quoting

-Some commands expect an expression that yields some object value, in this example `[NSData data]`:

-    dump_nsdata -c [NSData data]

-Parsing of command options follows shell rules (using Python’s [shlex](http://docs.python.org/2/library/shlex.html) module), which means that expressions with spaces like the one above get split up and you would normally have to add quotes:

-    dump_nsdata -c "[NSData data]"

-As a convenience, you can omit these quotes and the system will reassemble the expression by joining the pieces with spaces.
-In some cases that approach doesn’t produce the correct results:

-    dump_nsdata [NSData dataWithContentsOfFile:@"/foo   bar"]

-In these cases, you should quote:

-    dump_nsdata '[NSData dataWithContentsOfFile:@"/foo   bar"]'

 # Commands